Where to Get a Money Order: Tips for Buying

 How to Buy

 Payment: To buy a money order, you’ll need to pay with cash or a debit card.
 Because issuers guarantee money orders, you can’t just write a check or use a credit card.
+Issuers can’t be certain whether or not your check will bounce or if you’ll file a chargeback with your card issuer.
+As a result, they only issue money orders after you pay with guaranteed funds.

 Using credit cards?
 Some issuers say you can use a credit card to buy a money order, but you’re actually getting a cash advance on your card.
 Cash advances are typically an expensive way to borrow because they come with hefty fees, and credit cards charge high interest rates on those balances.